 Click Here to enter my website directly.
 Look here for clock buying tips.

 Welcome to Mark Headrick's Horology Page!
+I have made many changes to make my website more user friendly for mobile devices, like smartphones (iPhone, Android), and iPads.
 This website is about modern and antique clock repair and horology with the equivalent of over 200 pages of clock repair information for antique clock repair and for modern clock repair.
 It also contains extensive information about clock and watch escapement design and many escapements in motion that show the viewer how each escapement is supposed to work.

-My business is antique clock repair in Austin, Texas, and provide in-home service for grandfather clock repair in the Austin area.
+My business is antique clock repair.
 The most well-known clocks in this area are Seth Thomas, Herschede, Howard Miller, Ridgeway, and Sligh clocks.
-I provide service for all brands of mechanical clocks, including brands that are less well known, such as Atmos, Gustav Becker, Lenzkirsch, Sessions, Waterbury, Gilbert, Ingraham, Smith, Hermle, Schatz, Kundo, Ithaca, Elliott, Emperor, Hammond, and Revere Telechron electric clocks.
+I provide service for all brands of mechanical clocks, including brands that are less well known, such as Atmos, Gustav Becker, Lenzkirsch, Sessions, Waterbury, Gilbert, Ingraham, Smith, Hermle, Schatz, Kundo, Ithaca, Elliott, and Emperor clocks.

 Seth Thomas, Herschede, Sessions, Waterbury, Gilbert, Ingraham, Ithaca, Emperor, Hammond and Revere Telechron are all American clock brands that are no longer being manufactured, although Seth Thomas and Herschede do continue to exist in name only.
 Howard Miller (Zeeland, Michigan), Sligh (Zeeland, Michigan) and Ridgeway (Pulaski, Virginia) are three companies that manufacture clock cases and install German mechanisms such as Hermle, Urgos and Kieninger, of which my favorite mechanism is the Kieninger grandfather movement with triple chimes and cable-driven weights and a lyre pendulum.
 The quality of the cabinets made by Howard Miller, Sligh and Ridgeway should be judged individually as pieces of furniture since it is difficult to generalize about quality.
 Emperor used to make grandfather clock kits for those who wanted to make their own Emperor grandfather clocks.
 Seth Thomas, Hammond and Revere Telechron made many electric clocks and these tend to be undervalued because electric clocks are not sought after by collectors.
 Ithaca calendar clocks are very much desired by collectors since the Ithaca calendar mechanism is an added feature (collectors love features).
 Most of the clocks made by Seth Thomas, Ingraham, Sessions, Waterbury and Gilbert had recoil escapements and pendulums.
 Smiths and Elliott are British clocks: Smiths clocks were mass-produced, whereas Elliott clocks were high grade and of low-volume production (so desired by collectors).
 Gustav Becker, Lenzkirsch, Kundo and Schatz are all German clocks of good quality.
 Gustav Becker and Lenzkirsch clocks are very much desired by collectors.
 The Kundo and Schatz labels are most frequently found on 400 days clocks (anniversary clocks).
 Atmos clocks are made by Jaeger Le Coultre in Switzerland.
 Atmos clocks are designed to be wound by the expansion and contraction of a bellows, which is affected by changes in atmospheric temperature and pressure.
 Atmos clocks are among the finest mechanical clocks available today: each Atmos has what is essentially a watch escapement and a torsion pendulum (like an anniversary clock pendulum) and all brass parts are gold plated.